Journal of Advanced Concrete Technology

 All artwork and tabular material must be identified by title with a number, followed by the explanatory information.
 This material must not be lettered on the artwork

-For expressing thanks to individuals and organizations for any help, advice, or financial assistance, include an Acknowledgments section after the Conclusion section.
+For expressing thanks to individuals and organizations for any help, advice, or financial assistance that doesnot constitute a competing interest, include an Acknowledgments section after the Conclusion section.
 However, there is no need to express thanks to commercial services.
 Do not make any acknowledgments on the title page or elsewhere.

 Please see the details of the J-Stage Data repositories at J-Stage Data at jstagedata.jst.go.jp